 Holly has extensive experience in treating adults with mild to moderate mental health conditions using a number of approaches and interventions including the Recovery Model, Guided Self-Help Cognitive Behavioural Therapy, Solution Focused Therapy and Motivational Interviewing.

-Holly’s research interests lie in the impact of long-term conditions and their secondary effects in underrepresented patient groups and their support units, i.e. family and friends.
-Utilising qualitative methodologies, Holly’s research focuses on person-centered experiences that provides therapeutic benefits during the research process and results in clinical implications.
+Holly’s research interests lie in perinatal mental health, specifically around shared parental leave, and the impact of long-term conditions (including their secondary effects) in underrepresented patient groups and their support units, i.e. family and friends.
+Utilising qualitative methodologies, my research focuses on person-centred experiences that provides therapeutic benefits during the research process and results in clinical implications.

 - Mental health